-Road trips.
-For those who enjoy the slow and steady sound of rubber and asphalt, the highway breeze and the sightseeing experience that accompany road trips or long journeys, this is a heads-up.
-Journeys and road trips can be cool, but nothing sours the experience faster than car trouble (except police trouble).
-So, your home based car trouble is already enough.
+For those who enjoy the steady sound of rubber and asphalt and the highway breeze that accompany long journeys, this is a heads-up.
+Road trips can be cool, but nothing sours the experience faster than car trouble (except police trouble).
+Car trouble when you’re home is hard enough.
 Car trouble on the highway is a different ball game.
 It is dangerous for you, your car and most importantly your family.
 Besides, the sight of a broken down car on the highway is generally uncool.

 - It is always about the engine oil.
-You could check if the oil is still good to go but to be on the safe side just change it.
+Check if the oil is still good to go, but to be on the safe side, change it.
 Also, check the automatic transmission fluid and if it is due for a change, do it before you hit the road.
-In effect make changes to the oil (and filter).
-But do not overfill.
-Engine oil is vital because its absence could cause your engine to overheat and in critical cases eventually self-destruct.
+Do not overfill.
+Engine oil is vital because its absence could cause your engine to overheat.

-- Try to cover your headlights with a protective sheet.
-This is to prevent bugs from getting in and eventual bug clogs.
+- Cover your headlights with a protective sheet to prevent bugs from getting in and causing bug clogs.

-- Do not forget to check the level at which the coolant or engine antifreeze is at.
-A friendly reminder, do not ever open the radiator cap as long as your engine is still hot.
-During the cause of this particular check, any sources of leakage should be addressed as soon as possible.
-This may not seem like a problem but during your trip, if there is a lack of antifreeze or coolant your engine is very likely to overheat.
-This overheating would, in turn, lead to other severe damages.
+- Do not forget to check the level of the coolant or engine antifreeze.
+A friendly reminder, don’t open the radiator cap while your engine is still hot.
+Leakage should be addressed as soon as possible.
+If the antifreeze or coolant is inadequate, your engine will likely overheat, inviting worse issues to befall your car.

-- Check your hoses: Though the change of hoses may be a bit difficult.
-It will be easier for you to do it before your journey starts than to do it in the middle of nowhere under the hot sun or in the dead of night.
-So check for blisters or severe bulges to know whether to change or not.
-Ask your mechanic.
-If there are cracks on the walls of the hoses, you need not be told to change the hoses.
+- Check your hoses.
+Though changing the hoses may be a bit tedious, it will be so much easier do before the journey starts than to do it in the middle of nowhere under the hot sun or in the dead of night.
+Check for blisters or severe bulges, or better yet, ask your mechanic.
+Cracks on the walls of the hose are a sure sign that the hose needs replacing.

-- Check your fan belt: What you are checking for is any reason to change the fan belt such as cracks or excessive play.
-You can do this by turning them sideways so that you can see the surface undergoing friction.
-Also if you notice a shrieking sound that does not stop for an extended period while driving, it indicates that the belt is slipping.
+- Check the fan belt.
+What you’re checking for are cracks or excessive play.
+You can do this by turning the belts sideways so that you can see the surface undergoing friction.
+Also, if you notice a shrieking sound that does not stop for an extended period while driving, it indicates that the belt is slipping.
 This could also be indicated by a loud screeching sound whenever you pull away from the red light (stop light).

 - Ensure you got all your emergency equipment.

-- Check all your lights properly.
-The indicator, full beam, dip, fog, and break.
-Check them all properly.
+- Check all the lights properly - the indicator, full beam, dip, fog, and break.
 You could park by a white wall or shop window to check them, or you could get a friend to watch while you alternate through the lights.

-- Check your tires: This is critical stuff here.
-Legally, the minimum depth allowed for your tread depth is 3 millimeters.
-If you venture lower than the 3 mm, you are ripe for a weekend in jail before being presented in court.
-A trick to personally checking the depth is by using a penny, anything below Lincoln`s shoulder indicates a need to change the tire.
-So take good care of your tires.
-Ensure you get the correct pressure at a filling station.
-The right pressure also helps you prevent the tire from wearing.
-It also aids in conserving fuel, so you do not spend more fuel than is necessary.
-Not to mention the fact that the wrong pressure could lead to poor handling.
-Before traveling, go for a little cruise and if you feel any irregular vibration, get your tires balanced.
+- Check your tyres.
+This is critical.
+Legally, the minimum depth allowed for your tread is 3 millimeters.
+If you venture lower than the 3 mm, expect to spend a weekend in jail before being presented in court.
+So take good care of your tyres, ensure you get the correct pressure at a filling station.
+The right pressure also helps prevent premature wearing, improves handling, and aids in conserving fuel.
+Before traveling, go for a little cruise and if you feel any irregular vibration, get your tyres balanced.

-Do not forget to also check your spare tire: A faulty spare in the middle of nowhere that is a road you do not want to thread.
+Don’t forget to check your spare tyre.
 Make sure your jack, handle, and the wheel brace are all in your car.

-- Take along all your emergency gear, your flashlight, plier, the screwdriver and even the adjustable spanner.
-You could also prepare for the worst case scenario by carrying along your fire extinguisher.
-Flares and a medical kit could also prove to be essential.
+- Take along all your emergency gear, your flashlight, a pair of pliers, the screwdriver and even the adjustable spanner.
+You could also prepare for the worst case scenario by carrying along your fire extinguisher, flares and a medical kit.

-- Battery functionality.
-If as you start your car, it seems sluggish, it is a sign that there is corrosion or your battery is too old (dying in fact).
+- If you notice a sluggishness when starting your car, it is a sign that there is corrosion or your battery is too old (dying in fact).
 So, if your battery has been in use for more than a few years, check it before your trip.
 Check for any signs of corrosion on the terminals.
 Check to ensure that the positive lead and the negative lead are still tightly screwed in place.